joemasilotti/turbolinks/README.md

 ## Reloading When Assets Change

-Turbolinks can track asset elements in the page `<head>` and reload automatically when the next navigation reveals them to have changed.
+Turbolinks can track asset elements in `<head>` from one page to the next and automatically issue a full reload if any of the URLs have changed.
+This ensures that users always have the latest versions of your application’s scripts and styles.

 Denote tracked assets with `data-turbolinks-track=reload` and include a value in each asset’s URL to indicate its revision.
 This could be a version number, a last-modified timestamp, or a digest of the asset’s contents, as in the following example.